Deepak-Kr-Raushan/BMI-Calculator/README.md

 # BMI-Calculator
-Practicing the JS and Created BMI-Calculator
+Practicing the JS with Chai Aur Code and Created BMI-Calculator...